coreos/tectonic-docs/Documentation/tutorials/azure/install.md

 ### Create a cluster build directory

 Choose a cluster name to identify the cluster.
 Export an environment variable with the chosen cluster name.
-In this tutorial, `my-cluster` is used.
+This tutorial names the cluster `my-cluster`.

 ```
 $ export CLUSTER=my-cluster